-Applicant Domicile (UK / EU / Not EU)
+Applicant domicile (UK/EU/not EU)

-Applicant's area of permanent residence summarised at a high level.
+An applicant's area of permanent residence summarised at a high level.
 This variable is derived from domicile as declared by the applicant and does not guarantee fee status.
-Split by the following values: 'UK', 'EU (excluding UK)' and 'Not EU'.
+It is split by the following values: UK, EU (excluding UK), and not EU.

-Please note: The Channel Islands and the Isle of Man have been assigned as 'Not EU'.
+Please note: The Channel Islands and the Isle of Man have been assigned as 'not EU'.